 We’ll be ecstatic if he manages to reach a native level in these 4 languages.
 We know how much of an advantage that would be for his future.
 Since he lived 14 of his first 15 months in Latin America, he has also already heard a lot of Spanish.
 Maybe this exposure will come handy later in his life if he decides to learn a fifth language.

 It’s still very early in the process though, and we know that he could forget a language even faster than he learned it if he’s not exposed enough.
+Raising a trilingual kid is a matter of consistency.
+You have to choose a direction and stick to it.
 After a couple of years doing our best, we’re happy to see the first results in his speech, and it gives us even more strength to continue on this path.
-After a two years and a half experience, we have even more certitude that we will manage to raise a multilingual kid !
+After a two years and a half experience, we have even more certitude that we will manage our objective of raising a trilingual kid!